Nashville Predators: Peter Laviolette era (2014–2020)

+Regaining consistency (2014–2016)

 In Peter Laviolette's first season as the Predators' head coach, the Predators finished second in the Central Division.
 Despite having home advantage in the first round of the 2015 playoffs, they lost the first round in six games to the Chicago Blackhawks, who went on to win the Stanley Cup.
-For the following 2015–16 season, the Predators name Sean Henry CEO and then finished as the Western Conference's first wild-card, earning 96 points.
-When they advanced to the second round after beating the Anaheim Ducks in Game 7, it was the franchise's first seven-game series and seven-game series win.
-They were eliminated in seven games by the San Jose Sharks, who went on to win the conference.
+For the following 2015–16 season, the Predators named Sean Henry CEO and then finished as the Western Conference's first wild-card, earning 96 points.
+By beating the Anaheim Ducks in game 7, the franchise played its first seven-game series and earned its seven-game series win.
+In the second round, they were eliminated in seven games by the San Jose Sharks, who went on to win the conference.

 The Predators hosted the 2016 National Hockey League All-Star Game at Bridgestone Arena.

 In the 2016 off-season, on June 29, 2016, the Predators traded Weber to the Montreal Canadiens in exchange for defenseman P. K. Subban.
 The trade surprised many hockey fans because the details to this trade were kept strictly confidential until the deal was already made.
 On September 7, 2016, the Predators announced Mike Fisher would replace Weber as the sixth captain of the club.